Covenant Renewal: #FiredUp4ASC

 We are - every one of us! - the people of the Beloved Community at Arlington Street.
 Don't miss Covenant Renewal Sunday!
 Be here next week for our celebration of generosity as we make our pledges to support next year's church budget.
 Come hungry!
 A special thank you lunch will

 Buddha's Belly ~ The Buddhist Book Discussion and Arlington Street Zen Center

 Tuesday, May 9th ~ 6:00 pm, Hunnewell Chapel

 Buddha's Belly and Arlington Street Zen Center (feel free to come to one or both) meet every 2nd and 4th Tuesday.

 6:00 Buddha's Belly: We will continue our discussion of The Book of Joy by His Holiness The Dalai Lama and Bishop Desmond Tutu.
-Please read through "Envy: That Guy Goes Past Yet Again in his Mercedes-Benz" (page 144).
+Please read through page 262, up to Chapter 8, "Generosity."

 7:00 Arlington Street Zen Center: Our gathering includes seated and walking meditations, a dharma talk, and conversation.
 If you'd like to join Rev. Kim and walk in the Public Garden (optional!), please dress for the weather.
 Beginners and experienced meditators from all traditions are warmly welcome.